 Proposal Preparation Information for download or printing (PDF file, 296 kB)

 Adelie penguins at Cape Crozier, Ross Island.
-Cape Crozier is one of 171 Antarctic Specially Protected Areas (ASPAs).
+Cape Crozier is one of over 70 Antarctic Specially Protected Areas (ASPAs) and Antarctic Specially Managed Areas (ASMAs).
 To enter these areas an Antarctic Conservation Act permit is required.
 For a complete list ASPAs see the the Antarctic Conservation Act on the NSF web site.
 (NSF/USAP photo by Nate Biletnikoff)